What Do Director Do?

 - Newscast Director

 - Assistant Director

-In the United States, there were 134,700 jobs for Director in 2016.
+There were about 134,700 jobs for Director in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Director by 2026.
-The BLS estimates 14,100 yearly job openings in this field.
+There will be an estimated 14,100 positions for Director per year.

 The states with the most job growth for Director are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Director

 The typical yearly salary for Directors is somewhere between $34,450 and $163,540.

 Directors who work in California, New York, or District of Columbia, make the highest salaries.